 - Skype: to Skype, barely used actually.

 - SmartRunner Pro: my previous running stats tracker.
-I can still recommended though, if only for it being 3 euros cheaper than Runtastic Pro.
+I can still recommend it though if only for it being 3 euros cheaper than Runtastic Pro.

 - SMS-ticket: to quickly order a tram or bus ticket using SMS.